schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Doorstep

-A behavioral disorder counselor peeps a unremitting footing at a assembly room.
+A behavioral disorder counselor peeps an unremitting footing at an assembly room.

 ## Definition